 Program funds are used to procure compute cycles and data storage capacity and provide labor support for steady-state operations (e.g., site management, system administration, hardware support, and deployment of LQCD software) and program management.
-Software development is not in the scope for the LQCD Program.
+In addition, funds will be put in place to support yearly training activities for students.
+Software development is not in